Project Information: Centre for Reworlding

 At the occasion of an Assembly for the Future - a collective futuring practice created by Alex Kelly and David Pledger from The Things We Did Next - I wrote a speculative narrative based on the idea of a Centre for Reworlding in Australia.
 I was already collaborating at the time with Claire G. Coleman, with whom we made a film of a speculative indigenous future called Refugium.
 Looking at the idea of a Centre for Reworlding, we asked ourselves: what would it take to actually make it, and who could we build it with?

 We obtained some funding, particularly from the Australia Council of the Arts.
 Now we are in our second year, we are starting to build programs, creative projects and collaborations.
-We are 10 ‘Reworlders’: Indigenous, people of colour, settler and LGBTIQA2S+ artists, scientists, thinkers and change-makers, based on the unceded lands of the Dja Dja Wurrung people in Castlemaine, Victoria, Australia.
+We are 10 ‘Reworlders’: Indigenous, people of colour, settlers and LGBTIQA2S+ artists, scientists, thinkers and change-makers, based on the unceded lands* of the Dja Dja Wurrung people in Castlemaine, Victoria, Australia.
 Claire and I lead creative development, Angharad Wynne-Jones leads our strategic initiatives, we have a social scientist, an expert in resilience… We bring these different levels of expertise together, also with local and context specific experts.
 Our work is highly collaborative!

 In what ways do you work with artists?